erdelp/inception-tuto/README.md

 3. This will refresh the rudimentary server protection you learned on Born2BeRoot
 4. You will actually deploy your inception project online with a domain name and all that for FREE !

+The goal of this tutorial is not to tell you how to do your docker setup, just how to get an actual server and a more comfortable workspace for the project.

 ## Notes

 1. This setup will work on your own VM too, just skip the DigitalOcean step, you will still have a VM without GUI (faster reboot, faster install)